 Garland is delicately hung above the turnstiles.

 Disney’s Animal Kingdom is always beautiful.
 However, the striking Christmas decorations are an extra touch during the holidays.

 Beautiful bird sculptures have been placed in the landscaping.

-And the most adorable luminaries are installed on the roof lines.
+And the most adorable luminaries installed on the roof lines.

-Every little detail will leave you to marvel over the talent it took to create this look.
+Every little detail leaves you to marvel over the talent it took to create this look.

-Even the snowflakes are woven like a delicate wicker.
+Even the snowflakes are woven like delicate wicker.